UM4IR-AHMAD/Vehicles-App/README.md

     - Update category
   - Delete
     - Delete category
-- Category.
+- Car.
-  - Table of category data
+  - Table of cars data
-    - Show 2 category per page and can get any page data
+    - Show 2 cars per page and can get any page data
-    - Sorting option
+    - Sorting options
-      - ASC and DESC according to category name column
+      - ASC and DESC according to car category name column
+      - ASC and DESC according to car make column
       - ASC and DESC according to created at column
   - Add new
     - Fill form with frontend validation
-    - Backend validation to check category not already added
+    - Backend validation to check car registration number not already used
-    - Add new category
+    - Add new car
   - Update
     - Fill from with frontend and backend validation
-    - Update category
+    - Update car
   - Delete
-    - Delete category
+    - Delete car
 Laravel is accessible, powerful, and provides tools required for large, robust applications.

 ## Learning Laravel